NYCPlanning/db-template-repo/README.md

-# db-pluto-zola
+# PLUTO for ZoLa
-PLUTO with monthly zoning data updates for ZoLa
+PLUTO with monthly zoning data updates for use in ZoLa portal